regulaforensics/DocumentReader-iOS/README.md

 [![License](https://img.shields.io/cocoapods/l/DocumentReader.svg?style=flat)](http://cocoapods.org/pods/DocumentReader)
 [![Platform](https://img.shields.io/cocoapods/p/DocumentReader.svg?style=flat)](http://cocoapods.org/pods/DocumentReader)

-# Regula Document Reader (iOS version)
+# Regula Document Reader SDK (iOS version)
 Regula Document Reader SDK allows you to read various kinds of identification documents, passports, driving licenses, ID cards, etc. All processing is performed completely ***offline*** on your device.
 No any data leaving your device.

 You can use native camera to scan the documents or image from gallery for extract all data from it.

-We have provided a simple application that demonstrates the ***API*** calls you can use to interact with the DocumentReader Library.
+We have provided sample projects that demonstrate the ***API*** calls you can use to interact with the Document Reader library.

 <img src="https://img.regulaforensics.com/Screenshots/SDK-5.0/iPhone_XS_Max_1.jpg" width="250"> <img src="https://img.regulaforensics.com/Screenshots/SDK-5.0/iPhone_XS_Max_2.jpg" width="250"> <img src="https://img.regulaforensics.com/Screenshots/SDK-5.0/iPhone_XS_Max_3.jpg" width="250">